peterhurford/priority-wiki-content/human-enhancement.md

 		* Ineffective structure
 			* (example: you need schedules but parents are impulsive/don't plan)
 			* Lack of support for goals
-* Regularly noticing and correcting problems
-	* [Jordan Peterson's clean-your-room youtube video](/https://www.youtube.com/watch?v=PE0u7-SX2hs) (There is probably a better way to get across this mentality, but I don't know it.
-Some people react negatively to Peterson so an edited/paraphrased transcript would be welcome.)
-	* (Little things like regularly tripping over your bag.
-So you make a habit of putting your bag where it won't get tripped on.)

 ### Skill based
 * Learning Effectiveness